FraunhoferCESE/hts-issues/README.md

 # hts-issues
-Issue repository for the HazardTrackingSystem project
+This is the public issue repository for the HazardTrackingSystem project.